 Do you understand how flowering plants reproduce with help from insects or the wind?

-There are 2 key processes we will focus on in this activity:
+There are two key processes we will focus on in this activity:

 Pollination = When pollen is carried by insects or blown by the wind from one flower to another.